Incontinence after prostatectomy? Are you interested in speeding recovery and reducing leaks?

 Male Incontinence

-The Elidah device, called Elitone, is FDA-cleared to treat incontinence in women.
-The Elidah device is investigational for men, which means that it is not approved by the Food and Drug Administration (FDA) for men.
+The Elidah device, called Elitone, is FDA-cleared to treat incontinence in women but is investigational for men.
 It is designed to be:

 • Easy to Use: Treatment only takes 20 minutes a day and you can wear it while you go about your normal day.
 You simply Apply, Adjust, and Wear.